bengler/pebbles-presentation/app/presentations/overview.md

 > <cite>Wikipedia</cite>

+# SOA is more than having lots of APIs

+Interoperability demands som well thought out conventions.

 # Our Goals with Pebbles

 # Goals: Auth roaming
-We must be able to share user profiles across applications, and provide a login that travels across hosts.
+**We must be able to share user profiles across applications, and provide a login that travels across hosts.**

-- Shared user database
-- Traveling cookies

 # Goals: Data sharing
 **Data are presented and manipulated in the locations most convenient and valuable to our users.**